 Magic: The Gathering

-Two of which we can exclusively reveal today thanks to the cardboard-powered folks at Wizards of the Coast.
+And speaking of cards there’s one we’re exclusively revealing today thanks to the rulebook-following folks at Wizards of the Coast